meyerzinn/meyerzinn.tech/content/posts/2023/03/05/rust-operating-system-2.md

    0x101e:      unimp
 ```

-So we’re loading some values, then jumping to `t0`.
+So we’re loading some values, then jumping to the address in `t0`.
 Let’s step forward until we are about to jump:

-So `pc` points to an instruction that will jump to `t0`.
-Let’s see what the value of `t0` is:

 ```bash
 (gdb) p/x $t0